Ygnys/pocketbase/README.md

 ## Overview

-PocketBase could be [downloaded directly as a standalone app](https://github.com/pocketbase/pocketbase/releases) or it could be used as a Go framework/toolkit which allows you to build your own custom app specific business logic and still have a single portable executable at the end.
+PocketBase could be [downloaded directly as a standalone app](https://github.com/pocketbase/pocketbase/releases) or it could be used as a Go framework/toolkit which allows you to build your own custom app-specific business logic and still have a single portable executable at the end.

 ### Installation